8th April, 2026

 Existing Site H&S Design Review

-Every site is different.
-Different hazards.
-Different location.
-Different risks.
-It's important to think about the current site, and how it may affect the planned project.
 Are there any risks that need to be overcome, or is more information needed from the client about hazards that may be present?

 1. Existing Environment

-2. Clients Undertakings (Existing Building / Site Usage)
+2. Clients Undertakings (Existing Building/Site Usage)

 3. Existing Site / Building Information